rosa-kleidchen/LogisimWave/README.md

 Oh, you need a gnuplot installation!

-Have fun and call me, if something going wrong
+Have fun and call me, if something going wrong.

 e.guentzel@gmx.de